Sam-Varghese/Face_Recognition_Attendance/README.md

 ## Face Recognition Attendance System

-FRAS is a facial recognition attendance system that aims at simplifying the process of attendance management with the help of state-of-art AI technologies like Tensorflow, Convolutional Neural Networks, etc.
+FRAS is a ==Facial Recognition Attendance System== that aims at simplifying the process of attendance management with the help of state-of-art AI technologies like Tensorflow, Convolutional Neural Networks, etc.

 <img src = "https://149695847.v2.pressablecdn.com/wp-content/uploads/2020/10/face.jpg">